xinyu1118/PrivacyStreams-Event/README.md

 In Android Studio, the installation involves the following steps:

 1 Clone the project to your computer.

-2 pen your own project, import privacysecurer-android-sdk module.
+2 Open your own project, import privacysecurer-android-sdk module.

 2.1）Click File -> New -> Import module
 2.2）Select `privacystreamsevents-android-sdk` directory as the source directory